EugenMayer/docker-image-atlassian-confluence/README.md

 Please see the `docker-compose.yml` for the configuration variables

-Also see the folder `examples/` for different examples with postgres or mysql
+Also, see the folder `examples/` for different examples with Postgres or Mysql

 # Environment variables

-Configures the db host to wait for the DB to come up.
+Configures the DB host to wait for the DB to come up.
 Those variables are not used by confluence during the installation
 - CONFLUENCE_DB_HOST=db
 - CONFLUENCE_DB_PORT=5432